Trusted

 Understand the tax implications of cryptocurrency

-According to a July 2023 report published by the International Monetary Fund, all of the following events displayed in the below image are taxable events (mining, selling, converting to fiat, converting to other assets).
+According to a July 2023 report published by the International Monetary Fund, all of the events displayed in the image below are taxable (mining, selling, converting to fiat, converting to other assets).

 crypto mining